vppillai/h3Docs/services/Net Service/docs/interface.md

 | [SYS_NET_EVENT](#SYS_NET_EVENT) | Identifies the event type for which the User Callback is called. |
 | [SYS_NET_CTRL_MSG](#SYS_NET_CTRL_MSG) | Identifies the control message for which the User has called the SYS_NET_CtrlMsg(). |
 | [SYS_NET_RESULT](#SYS_NET_RESULT) | Identifies the return values for the Sys Net APIs. |
-Pointer to a Net system service callback function. |

 ## Initialization functions Summary